 Terrain: Generally pretty good access with some slopes and potentially muddy paths

-Other Info: Group Maximum of 5 ensures detailed and specialized tuition
+Other Info: Group Maximum of 3-5 ensures detailed and specialised tuition

 Next Date: Various - Get in touch to find a workshop to suit you.